4:5 Aspect Ratio Calculator

 The 4:5 ratio is a practical portrait shape.
 It is taller than a square but not as tall as 9:16, which makes it ideal for feeds where a full-screen Story shape would be too vertical.

 For Instagram, 1080×1350 is the key 4:5 size.
 It gives more visual space than a square post and often makes the image feel larger in the feed.
-It is also useful for product shots, quote graphics, portrait photography and vertical ads that should remain feed-friendly.
+It is also useful for product shots, quote graphics, portrait photography and vertical ads that should remain feed-friendly — assets that should feel taller than a square without becoming a Story or Reel.

 Useful examples include 800×1000 for lightweight graphics, 1080×1350 for Instagram, 1200×1500 for a reusable design export and 2400×3000 for a high-resolution master.
 These differ from 9:16 because the goal is feed presence rather than full-screen mobile video.
 Compare the trade-off with the Instagram, 1:1 and 9:16 calculators.